-There are a ton of copycat recipes for these biscuits on the internet.
-These recipes are divided into two camps.
+There are a ton of copycat recipes for these Red Lobster cheddar biscuits on the internet.
+The recipes are divided into two camps.
 The first camp uses Bisquick as the base and the second camp is ‘from scratch’.
 I have made both types many times and, to be honest, I haven’t found a huge difference.
 So….. in the spirit of shortcuts and making life easier, I’m going with the easier Bisquick recipe today.

 The biscuits are ready from start to finish in about 20 minutes.
 They may not be an exact clone of the Red Lobster biscuits, but they are pretty close.
 All I can say is that when I serve them, they disappear quickly.
 This recipe is a combination of 3 other recipes.
 Typically,the difference in recipes is the oven temperature, how much cheese is used and the milk-to-Bisquick ratio.

 For the purists out there who cringe at the thought of using a Bisquick mix – or if you can’t get your hands on a box – here’s a ‘from scratch’ recipe from Damn Delicious that I use with great results (and great pictures!).